Sarraj-Sahar/Robot-Control-App/README.md

 </br>
 <details>
 <summary>more details </summary></br>
-The following figure shows the Settings Screen in which the user can check his account information **(A)** and change his app settings.
-Mainly the user can turn on/off their notifications **(B)** to receive all different types of alert messages (mission creation, the emergency button changed, scenario launched…), and log out of the app **(C)**.
+The following figure shows the Settings Screen in which the user can check his account information <b>(A)</b> and change his app settings.
+Mainly the user can turn on/off their notifications <b>(B)</b> to receive all different types of alert messages (mission creation, the emergency button changed, scenario launched…), and log out of the app <b>(C)</b>.
 </details>